Isangeles/flame/README.md

   The main goal is to create simple, flexible, extensible and completely modular game engine.
 Engine provides build-in CLI frontend to easy run and debug modules.

-  The project idea is based on [Senlin](https://github.com/isangeles/senlin) game engine, senlin modules should be compatible with Flame.
+  The project idea is based on [Senlin](https://github.com/isangeles/senlin) game engine, Senlin modules should be compatible with Flame(with some modifications).

   Currently in a very early development stage.